CEPBEP/.github/profile/README.md

         SDRReradiationSpectrumAnalyzer
     </a>
     <p>
-        Forked from: [ClintMclean74/SDRReradiationSpectrumAnalyzer](https://github.com/ClintMclean74/SDRReradiationSpectrumAnalyzer) (made to compile on OS X)
+        <span>Forked from:&nbsp;<a href="https://github.com/ClintMclean74/SDRReradiationSpectrumAnalyzer">ClintMclean74/SDRReradiationSpectrumAnalyzer</a>&nbsp;</span>
     </p>
     <p>
-        SDR Spectrum Analyzer for Detection of Reradiated and Emitted Radio and Microwave Energy from Humans
+        SDR Spectrum Analyzer for Detection of Reradiated and Emitted Radio and Microwave Energy from Humans (made to compile on OS X)
     </p>
 </div>
 <div>